Asset HausAsset Haus

 Myth #5: "It's Expensive to Set Up"

-The Concern: I've heard tokenization requires $500K+ and a year to implement.
+The Concern: I've heard tokenization requires a full custom platform build and a year-plus timeline.

 The Reality: That was true for building custom infrastructure.
 Today's platform approach is dramatically different:

-When you factor in reduced legal costs, automated administration, and faster closes, the ROI is often positive from deal one.
+When you factor in reduced manual coordination, automated administration, and faster readiness, the business case depends on deal complexity, repeat volume, and legal perimeter.

 The Real Questions to Ask